gabrielmcg/vp-netlify-test/sysdig/deploying-sysdig-k8s.md

 # ansible-playbook -i vm_hosts playbooks/sysdig-k8s-rbac.yml --vault-password-file .vault_pass
 ```

 Using the Sysdig software as a solution \(SaaS\) website [https://app.sysdigcloud.com](https://app.sysdigcloud.com), you are able to view, analyze and inspect various different dashboards.
 Initially, you will just see the monitoring information for the infrastructure itself.
-Deploy a sample application, as detailed in the section [\#](#), and use the Sysdig solution to analyze the different facets of the deployed application.
+Deploy a sample application, as detailed in the section TODO LINK, and use the Sysdig solution to analyze the different facets of the deployed application.